-- (1) Academic dishonesty is defined as cheating, plagiarism, or otherwise obtaining grades under false pretenses. - (2) Plagiarism is defined as knowingly submitting the language, ideas, thoughts, or work of another author as one's original work, or allowing one's work to be used in this fashion. - (3) Cheating is defined as:

-- (a) Using unauthorized information during an examination verbally, visually, or by unauthorized notes, books and other - (b) Obtaining or providing information concerning an examination, all or in part, in advance of that examination; - (c) Taking an examination for another student, or arranging to have someone else take an examination for you; - (d) Altering or changing: - (A) Test answers after that test has been submitted for grading; - (B) Grades after the grades have been awarded; or - (C) Other academic records, after those records have become official. - (e) Obtaining copies of an examination prior to its intended use by an instructor without the instructor's approval. - (4) Procedures: The faculty member who suspects a student of academic dishonesty should confront the student with the accusation.
-In the event that the student disputes the allegation of academic dishonesty, then the incident should always be referred to the Vice President for Student Affairs.
+- (1) Academic dishonesty is defined as cheating, plagiarism, or otherwise obtaining grades under false pretenses. - (2) Plagiarism is defined as knowingly submitting the language, ideas, thoughts, or work of another author as one's original work, or allowing one's work to be used in this fashion. - (3) Cheating is defined as: - (a) Using unauthorized information during an examination verbally, visually, or by unauthorized notes, books and other materials; - (b) Obtaining or providing information concerning an examination in advance of that examination; - (c) Taking an examination for another student, or arranging to have someone else take an examination for you; - (d) Altering or changing: - (A) Test answers after that test has been submitted for grading; - (B) Grades after the grades have been awarded; or - (C) Other academic records, after those records have become official. - (4) Procedures: The faculty member who suspects a student of academic dishonesty should confront the student with the accusation.
+In the event that the student disputes the allegation of academic dishonesty, then the incident should always be referred to the Associate Dean for Student Affairs (SU324, 552-6221).
 The academic decision should then be deferred pending finding on the allegation.
 If the student admits to the misconduct, then one or more of the following sanctions shall be imposed by the instructor. - (a) Academic: - (A) Administratively withdraw the student from class.
-This action must have the approval of the School Director or the Vice President for Academic Affairs and is subject to appeal through Grievance Procedures in OAR Chapter 573, Division 30; - (B) Award a failing mark on the test or paper; or - (C) Require the student to take another test or resubmit the paper.
-The academic sanctions described above may be employed alone, or in concert with disciplinary procedures.
-Refer to "Proscribed Conduct" rule OAR 573-020-0015(2)(a). - (b) Disciplinary: Refer the incident to the Vice President for Student Affairs.
-Depending on the severity of the incident the Vice President for Student Affairs or designated representative may: - (A) Take a summary action of warning, censure or disciplinary action; - (B) Refer the incident to a hearing.
-The possible outcomes are warning, censure, disciplinary probation, disciplinary suspension or expulsion; or - (C) If the student agrees to the charge, the Vice President for Student Affairs will assign appropriate disciplinary action. - (D) It is suggested that more serious incidents of academic dishonesty be referred to the Vice President for Student Affairs or designated representative.
+This action must have the approval of the School Dean or the Vice President for Academic Affairs and is subject to appeal through Grievance Procedures in OAR chapter 573, division 30; - (B) Award a failing mark on the test or paper; or - (C) Require the student to take another test or resubmit the paper. - (D) The academic sanctions described above may be employed alone, or in concert with disciplinary procedures.
+Refer to "Proscribed Conduct" rule OAR 573-020-0015(2)(a). - (b) Disciplinary: The faculty member may refer the incident to the Associate Dean for Student Affairs where the disciplinary process will be followed to determine what, if any, disciplinary sanction is appropriate. - (c) Faculty shall notify the Associate Dean of academic action taken so a record can be maintained.

 Hist: SOSC 3-1987, f. & ef.
 7-16-87; SOU 1-1998, f. & cert. ef.
-4-23-98
+4-23-98; SOU 1-2001, f. & cert. ef.
+4-4-01